Mont St Michel Normandy, France Travel Guide

 Mont Saint-michel-Michel offers options to fit various spending levels and preferences.

 The exposed seaside environment means wind is a constant factor.
-Wind speeds can be high, specifically on the causeway and the upper levels of the Abbey.
+Wind speeds can be high, especially on the causeway and the upper levels of the Abbey.
 This wind makes cold days feel colder and can be bothersome even on mild days.

 Sunburn, dehydration, and foot pain are common issues.
 Protect yourself from the sun with High SPF sunscreen, a Wide-brimmed hat, and Sunglasses.
 Drink plenty of water and wear Comfortable walking shoes.

 The rapidly incoming tides in the Bay of Mont Saint-Michel a danger to those walking on the bay without a guide.
 The tide comes in quickly, and quicksand patches are present.
-Never attempt to walk on the bay without a certified, local guide.
+Never attempt to stroll on the bay without a certified, local guide.
 Always consult tide tables.

 Keep wallets and phones in front pockets or a zipped bag.